 What are the traditions that cannot miss?

-The San Silvestro’s night is a night dedicated to fun and joy and because we are in Italy, a night dedicated to good food.
-Speaking of food, whether Italians go to restaurants or decide to stay at home, whether they spend the night with their family or friends, the tradition says to have a Cenone, which means “big dinner”.
-As you can see from the name, this dinner is richer than the one we usually eat.
+San Silvestro (New Year’s Eve) is a night dedicated to fun and joy and because we are in Italy, a night dedicated to good food.
+Speaking of food, whether Italians go to restaurants or decide to stay at home, or whether they spend the night with their family or friends, the tradition says to have a “Cenone”, which literally means “big dinner”.
+As you can see from the name, this is a much richer dinner than the one we usually eat.

 The highlight of the dinner is a dish that is said to bring good luck: cotechino with lentils.
-These two foods must be eaten rigorously together since the first one brings health, and the second brings money.
-So, to start the year in the best way, to wish a year full of health and prosperity, all Italians, at least those who are not vegans or vegetarians, follow the tradition.
-In many places, instead of eating the cotechino, people prefer Zampone, another delicacy even based on pork.
+These two foods must be eaten strictly together since the first one is said to bring health, while the second is said to bring money.
+So, to start the year in the best possible way, to wish each other a year full of health and prosperity, all Italians, at least those who are not vegan or vegetarian, follow this tradition.
+In many places, instead of eating the cotechino, people prefer zampone, another pork-based delicacy.